yss/express-route-tree/README.md

 ## express-route-tree
+    Path is route.
-express-route-tree can provided a very convenient and quickly way to create routes for the express application.
+    This route can provided a very convenient and quickly way to create routes for the express application.

 Let's see it.